 - Exploding flour which, when made into bread or cakes, could be kneaded back down into plastic explosive once you got past Customs. — read "CIA Special Weapons & Equipment: Spy Devices of the Cold War".

 - A foiled terror plot reported a few years back was based around a chemical explosive that was to be mixed in-flight from chemicals carried in toiletry bottles.
 While it wasn't successful in blowing up a plane, it did cause some terror: airlines and the TSA are now afraid of soap.

-- Bulgarian dissident writer Georgi Markov was assassinated while in exile in London when someone (most likely an agent of the Bulgarian Secret Police) poked him with an umbrella tipped with deadly poison.
+- Bulgarian dissident writer Georgi Markov was assassinated while in exile in London when someone (most likely an agent of the Bulgarian Secret Police) shot a metal pellet fillet with ricin into him, possibly with an umbrella.
 To this day, "Bulgarian umbrellas" are something of a running joke in political and intelligence circles.

 - There is a reasonably convincing-looking cell phone gun.

 - It's a spin-off of the early 90s Beeper Gun, which got its inventor arrested when he tried to market it to businessmen as a hold-out piece because he didn't have the correct permits.